-1028-879 Research and Thesis Guidance A project involving research on a topic in materials science and engineering.
+A project involving research on a topic in materials science and engineering.
 An oral examination and written thesis are required.
-Credit variable
+Variable credit

-1028-890 Seminar Required for completion of the program and involves a one-hour presentation on some topic in materials science in engineering.
-Class variable, Credit 1 (F, S)
+Required for completion of the program and involves a one-hour presentation on some topic in materials science in engineering.
+Variable class, Credit 1 (F, S)

-1028-899 Independent Study This course number should be used by students wishing to study a topic on an independent study basis.
-(Permission of instructor) Credit variable
+Independent Study This course number should be used by students wishing to study a topic on an independent study basis.
+(Permission of instructor) Variable credit